decenzio/pallet-nftaa/README.md

 ## Overview

-The NFTAs pallet extends the NFTs pallet functionality by allowing NFTs to act as accounts, enabling:
+The NFTAAs pallet extends the NFTs pallet functionality by allowing NFTs to act as accounts, enabling:

 * NFT to account conversion
 * Account-based transaction execution